javapathfinder/jpf-core/docs/user/Understanding-JPF-output.md

 The system consists of three major components: (1) the Reporter, (2) any number of format specific Publisher objects, and (3) any number of tool-, property- and Publisher-specific PublisherExtension objects.
 Here is the blueprint:

-Again, there is separate [report system API](./(Reporting-System) documentation if you are interested in JPF development.
+Again, there is separate [report system API.](Reporting-System) documentation if you are interested in JPF development.
 {% include navigation.html %}